 If you need help creating the callback URL in a different language, please contact us through our support channel.

-- Customer that use gem as stated on our documentation (here) please check you have latest version.
+- Customers that use gem as stated on our documentation (here) please check you have the latest version.

-- Customer who have custom configurations, please contact us so we can help identify the best solution.
+- Customers who have custom configurations, please contact us so we can help identify the best solution.